ToxikSkrrt/Projects/README.md

 ## [Compilation Project](https://github.com/ToxikSkrrt/Compilation-Project)

-Full custom language support that contains a lexer, a parser, an interpreter and some other important files.
+Full custom language interpreter that contains a lexer, a parser, a variable renamer and some other important files.
 Made in Ocaml.